0

 When it comes to treadmills, they have a lot to choose from.

-The X22i we’re here to discuss now is part of their Incline Treadmill lineup, which also contains the larger Commercial X32i, as well as the newer Elite Treadmill.
+The X22i we’re here to discuss now is part of their Incline Treadmill lineup, which also contains the larger Commercial X32i, which comes with an even larger touchscreen.

 Pros